 The third way that acupuncture helps with weight loss is by reducing stress.
 Cortisol, the stress hormone, can affect weight in several ways.
 It disrupts digestion, contributes to depression and escalates your “fight or flight” response.
 If you feel overwhelmed, you are more likely to binge for emotional reasons and to assume you have no time to prepare healthy meals.

 And finally, acupuncture can aid digestion.
 According to Traditional Chinese Medicine (TCM), the spleen is responsible for digestion.
 Disharmony and imbalance in the spleen can lead to fatigue, slow metabolism, water retention, loose stools, and a feeling of heaviness.
 The liver is responsible for the flow of Qi, blood and emotions.
 Disharmony in your liver can lead to cravings and compulsive eating.

 By balancing your organ system, you support weight loss both physically and psychologically.

 How can I regulate my metabolism at home?

-Of course, good metabolism relies on all the things you know are good for you—exercise, good nutrition, sleep and reduced stress.
+Of course, good metabolism relies on all the things you know are right for you—exercise, good nutrition, sleep and reduced stress.
 But there is one easy thing you can do using TCM principles to regulate your metabolism: ear massage.

 There are several acupuncture points on your ears that help reduce cravings.
 To stimulate these points, massage your ear several times a day.
 Start by rubbing your upper ear.
-Grab your ear with your thumb on the upper, inner ear and your index finger behind your ear.
+Grab your ear with your thumb on the upper, inner ear, and index finger behind your ear.
 Rub in circular motions for 15 seconds.
 Next, use your index finger to rub the inner crevices of your upper ear.
 Rub the front of your ear where it attaches to your head.
 And finally, massage your ear lobes by gently pulling on them and rubbing them in circles for 15 seconds.